nikhileasaw/Shipbust-game/README.md

 # Shipbust-game
-A game where you bust 3 ships in a 7*7 grid on which each ship occupies 3 units on the grid
+A game where you bust 3 ships in a 7*7 grid on which each ship occupies 3 units on the grid a basic sever side game to learn java.
+Enjoy the game!